matthewreagan/WebstersEnglishDictionary/README.md

 # Webster's Unabridged English Dictionary

+---

+## ⚠️ Important

+This repo is not an actively-maintained mirror for Webster's English dictionary, it is for a JSON parsing tool for the dictionary data itself.
+Although the repo _does_ include a copy of Webster's English dictionary, as noted below it is the 2009 version provided by the Gutenberg project and has known errors and omissions.
+Please visit the [Gutenberg Website](https://www.gutenberg.org/) if you wish to find the latest available version of the dictionary file.

+---

 This repository contains [*Webster's Unabridged English Dictionary*](https://www.gutenberg.org/ebooks/29765) (from the [Gutenberg Project](https://www.gutenberg.org/), compiled August 22, 2009) in several formats:

 | Format | File |